hcarnes/hcarnes.github.io/_posts/2018-03-27-jquery_front_end_project_recap_static_methods.markdown

 ![Imgur](https://i.imgur.com/EUnLhTx.png)

-Similarly, in Ruby, to acheive the same functionality, you could prefix the method with `self`.
+In Ruby, to acheive the same functionality, you could prefix the method with `self`.
 For example, the following code will return an array of instances:

 ```ruby